Showing posts with label Hebrew perspective on Christmas. Show all posts

 Are you eager to check it out?
 You don't have to wait because it's completely free to watch online!
 I'm totally pumped about that, because I know those who are curious are going to be way more likely to watch something without a cost.
 Who wants to pay $14.99 to find out their favorite holiday isn't the best?
 But if it's free your curiosity just might get the best of you.
 Thank you to those of you that supported the making of the film because many more people will be reached this way.
 You can watch The Christmas Question here.

 Streaming not your thing?
 Would you like a hard-copy to share with a friend or add to your congregation's library?
 Want to support Kayte and Luke so they can keep making amazing documentaries?
-DVDs are available for purchase here, but be sure to enter our giveaway below for a chance to win a copy!
+DVDs are available for purchase here.

 The Christmas Question documentary - Maria Kvilhaug, norse mythology and religious history expert | Land of Honey